We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Cross-reference competitor mentions with deal outcomes.
 You might discover:

-• Deals where the prospect mentions pricing comparison in the first call are 25% less likely to close
+• Deals where the prospect brings up pricing comparisons early in the process tend to be harder to close

-• Reps who address competitor mentions proactively win 2x more competitive deals
+• Reps who address competitor mentions proactively tend to win more competitive deals

 Trend Reporting for Leadership